droglenc/NCMTH107/resources/Syllabus-Current.md

 <img class="img-right" src="../img/outcomes.jpg" alt="Outcomes">

-In this class, you will have the opportunity to:
+In this course, you will have the opportunity to:

 1. Describe why statistics is central to scientific inquiry (& your field of interest);
 1. Define basic statistical words and symbols;